The Best Anime Streaming Sites for 2023: Free & Paid

 Shiro

-You can browse all sorts of anime, though there is no exact number of programs available.
-You do have access to some ongoing anime on this site as well as being able to sort by the trending, popular shows.
+You can browse all sorts of anime, though no exact number of programs are available.
+You do have access to some ongoing anime on this site and can sort by the trending, popular shows.

 Best Anime Streaming Sites: Shiro

-Since the site is free, there’s no need to pay for a subscription.
-If you do decide to donate to the site, you should be able to, but I didn’t find an easy way to it on the site at this time.
+Since the site is free, you don’t need to pay for a subscription.
+If you decide to donate to the site, you should be able to, but I didn’t find an easy way to do it on the site.

 Array Anime

 Array Anime hosts subbed, dubbed, and Chinese content.
-There are thumbnails that open on the main screen, but what I find odd about them is that you can’t see what they’re for until you scroll over them.
-The episodes don’t seem to be in any order, and I found it difficult to see which show I was looking at.
+Some thumbnails open on the main screen, but you can’t see what they’re for until you scroll over them.
+The episodes are not in any order, and I found it difficult to see which show I was looking at.

 Best Anime Streaming Sites: arrayAnime

-This site does have a Discord server (it’s at the very bottom of the page) with 710 members presently.
+This site has a Discord server (at the very bottom of the page) with 710 members presently.

 4anime